If there were ways to increase your capital campaign’s chances of success, wouldn’t you want to know them?

 Pro Tip: Having a leadership team that knows how to handle any obstacles that come their way will be beneficial to your capital campaign.

-5. Create a case for support.
+5. Create a case for support with your capital campaign consultant.

 A case for support, also known as a case statement, is an important step in the capital campaign planning process.
 Your case for support is a document that will explain your capital campaign and how the funds will be used.